 “I can’t imagine you brought me all the way out here just for that.
 What an elaborate way to humiliate someone.”

 Goda huffed with amusement.
 “It has nothing to do with your thirst for water or your thirst for humiliation,” she said.
-“We’re nearly at the border, and naturally you have to face a cleanse before you cross into the Middleland proper.
+“We’re nearly at the border, and naturally you have to face a cleanse before you cross into the Middleland.
 Every foreigner does.”

 “Yes, of course.
-Otherwise, how else do you expect that the temple will stamp your papers for you to cross?
+How else do you expect that the temple will stamp your papers?
 They won’t allow an unclean person into the Middleland.”

 At this, Kanna narrowed her eyes.
-“You’ve slept on the same filthy ground as I have and been pelted by the same dust in the wind, and yet they didn’t pour ice cold water over your head.
+“You’ve slept on the same filthy ground as I have and been pelted by the same dust while we were in that truck, and yet they didn’t pour ice cold water over your head.
 It’s discrimination.
 And anyway, if they wanted me to bathe, they could have just said so and I would have done it myself.”

 “But it wasn’t your body that they were cleansing—it was your heart.”
 Goda’s expression seemed entirely serious at first, so much so that Kanna almost missed the subtle wickedness that had come over the woman’s eyes.